hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 ## Benefits of pattern matching

-- No need for the Visitor pattern or a common supertype
+- No need for the Visitor pattern or a common Visitor-specific supertype (like `EffectVisitor`)
 - A single expression instead of many assignments
 - Less error-prone (in adding cases)
 - More concise